hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-2-working-with-buffers-1.rst

 |   ``"This function counts the number of words in the current buffer"``
 |   ``(message "When we have finished this will count the number of words in the current buffer"))``

-To see this help string in action you will need to either select the menu item *Emacs-Lisp -> Evaluate Buffer* or close and re-open emacs before typing *[M]-x* `describe-opinion`
+To see this help string in action you will need to either select the menu item *Emacs-Lisp -> Evaluate Buffer* or close and re-open emacs before typing *[M]-x* `describe-function`

 -------------------------
 Implementing The Function